diez/diez/packages/cli-core/README.md

 export = provider;
 ```

-A custom provider such can be registered in `package-name/package.json`:
+A custom command provider can be registered in `package-name/package.json`:

 ```
 {